RoastedKaju/UE5-Aim-Assist-Plugin/README.md

   <img src="docs/ImplementInterface.jpg"/>
 </p>

+### Team Setup

+To be able to register targets you must also have a Team identity component attached, Or alternatively you can get the team from the same Target interface as well to return the team of the target.

 ### Collision Setup

 This depends on what type of query object list you have in your Aim Assist component by default the component will scan for pawns, world dynamic objects.